ciromattia/kcc/README.md

 There are a lot of options, but most people only care about the ones checked above.

+Hover over each option to see details in a tooltip.

+NOTE: some checkboxes can have a half-check marks.

 Then all your usb loaded comic files will show up next to all your normal books in your ereader library!

 Here's a quick video demo of how the process works (using expert mode):